AlaaElden98/Ecommerce-react-native/README.md

    - `npm install`
    - `npm install npx`
    - `npx react-native link`
-   - `npx react-native start` then `npm run android` or `npm run android`
+   - `npx react-native start` then `npm run android`

 ## Sign into the app

 The first time you will run the app, you will need to sign-in with a phone number then verify it with a confirmation code,follow the following instructions to see how to do that.

-1. Enter a phone number and press done.
+1. Enter a valid phone number and press done.
-2. Check your console,you will get a message with a 4 digit number,find this log `Confirmation Code : xxxx` .
+2. You will see an alert with a 4 digit number : `Confirmation Code : xxxx` .
-3. Enter the 4 digit from step 2 and press done
+3. Enter the 4 digit and press done

 ## APK